chaoss/wg-value/focus-areas/labor-investment/labor_investment.md

 - internal vs external contributors
 - issue tags
-- project sources (eg internal, open-source repos, competitor open-source repos)
+- project sources (e.g., internal, open-source repos, competitor open-source repos)

-## 5. Sample Implementation
+## 5. Reference Implementation

 ![csv](https://github.com/chaoss/wg-value/blob/master/focus-areas/labor-investment/Csv.png)

-Our first implementation of parameterized metrics will rely on CSV exports.
+Our first reference implementation of parameterized metrics will rely on CSV exports from Augur.
 We will use spreadsheet for metric parameters and calculation formulas.
 Future implementations may add features for parameter manipulation directly in the webapp.